PatrikValkovic/pathvis/PathVis.package/Engine.class/README.md

-Represent engine, that cover basic workflow of the app.
+Represent top most Engine, that join all engines below.